Husein Gradaščević: Gradačac captaincy

-When Husein took over the Gradačac captaincy, he focused most of his attention on administration of internal affairs.
-It is notable that all of Husein's construction projects were related to the city of Gradačac and its immediate area.
+When Husein took over the Gradačac captaincy, he focused most of his attention on the administration of internal affairs.
+Notably, all of Husein's construction projects were related to the city of Gradačac and its immediate area.
 During his rule, Gradačac further expanded its status as one of the most prosperous captaincies in Bosnia.

 The first and most notable construction was that of the Gradačac Castle.
-The fort had existed for decades and was subject to extensive renovations since the time of Mehmed-kapetan in 1765.
-Husein's father Osman and brother Murat had done some work as well, in 1808 and 1818–19 respectively.
+The fort had existed for decades and was subject to extensive renovations since the time of Captain Mehmed in 1765.
+Husein's father Osman, and brother Murat had done some work as well, in 1808 and 1818–19, respectively.
 However, the exact nature of Husein's contribution is unknown.
-The castle's tower has long been associated with Husein but architectural evidence points to the tower existing alongside the rest of the complex from earlier times.
+The castle's tower has long been associated with Husein, but architectural evidence points to the tower existing alongside the rest of the complex from earlier times.
 It seems likely that Husein was merely responsible for a significant renovation of the tower that lingered in the people's memory.

-Husein did have a new castle built, in a large project which included the construction of an artificial island surrounded by a moat up to 100 meters wide and of a great depth.
+Husein did have a new castle built, in a large project which included the construction of an artificial island surrounded by a moat up to 100 meters wide and of great depth.
 The castle was named Čardak and the surrounding village quickly derived its name from it.
-The walls were of an oval shape, the entire structure being seventeen meters long and eight meters wide.
+The walls were oval, the entire structure being seventeen meters long and eight meters wide.
 The complex and area also included a mosque, wells, a fishery, and hunting grounds.